hamzahjamad/manga-jpeg-to-pdf/readme.md

 Convert manga images into a single pdf.

 _p/s: download manga using [HakuNeko](https://github.com/manga-download/hakuneko) first,
-before converting the downloaded images into single pdf._
+before converting the downloaded images into a single pdf._

 # Requirements